 AMY GOODMAN: Did Bush do something about it at the G8 summit?

-GREG PALAST: Um, I think he hid in the boy’s room.
+GREG PALAST: I think he hid in the boys’ room, remember?
 He didn’t come out when they were supposed to some discussions, you know.
-So it’s been this kind of, you know, duck and run operation.
+So it’s been this kind of, you know, duck-and-run operation.

-AMY GOODMAN: Well we’re gonna have to leave it there, but we’ll continue to follow the story.
-Greg Palast is on the case–Investigative Reporter with the BBC.
+AMY GOODMAN: Well, we’re going to have to leave it there, but we’ll continue to follow the story.
+Greg Palast is on the case, the investigative reporter with the BBC.
 His latest book is called Armed Madhouse: From Baghdad to New Orleans, Sordid Secrets and Strange Tales of a White House Gone Wild.